microhomie/microhomie/README.rst

 |build-status|

 A MicroPython implementation of `Homie <https://github.com/homieiot/convention>`_, a lightweight MQTT convention for the IoT.
-Main target for Microhomie is the ESP8266 device.
+Main target for Microhomie is the ESP8266 device and has been well tested and used on ESP32.

-Currently Microhomie implements `Homie v3.0.1 <https://github.com/homieiot/convention/releases/tag/v3.0.1>`_.
+This branch implements the old `Homie v3.0.1 <https://github.com/homieiot/convention/releases/tag/v3.0.1>`_ convention.

-The `Homie v4.0.0 <https://github.com/homieiot/convention/releases/tag/v4.0.0>`_ version is currently in beta.
-Code is in `develop <https://github.com/microhomie/microhomie/tree/develop>`_ branch and we have pre-build `images <https://github.com/microhomie/microhomie/releases>`_.

 **Important** Microhomie 1.0.0 (asyncio version) is not compatible with previous 0.3 Microhomie nodes.

 Read the `Microhomie documentation <https://microhomie.readthedocs.io>`_ to get started.
-If you want to make your own node, learn from our examples until we have a "howto build nodes" section in the documentation or get in contact with us on `Slack <https://join.slack.com/t/microhomie/shared_invite/enQtMzA3MTIwNTg3OTU4LTdjMmQxNGI1ZTIzN2IwZjNiMDRkMDE4NGM3Mjc3MWE4ZWUxNzdhOTVhZWIxYmNiZDBjZDlhMTY2MmIyOGZiODI>`_.
+If you want to make your own node, learn from our examples until we have a "howto build nodes" section in the documentation or join the #microhomie channel on the `MicroPython Slack community <https://slack-micropython.herokuapp.com/>`_ and chat with us.

 Binaries can be verified with `minisign <https://jedisct1.github.io/minisign/>`_ and the following public key:

 .. code-block::

     RWTwPeRvouNzP+mcL1t7QDTnKz96i3Kuf95fjpE28szMq8OTycMmiTzX

-Join the #microhomie channel on the `MicroPython Slack community <https://slack-micropython.herokuapp.com/>`_.

 MicroPython changes